canonical/operator/docs/index.rst

         out = ctx.run(ctx.on.start(), state)
         assert out.unit_status == testing.ActiveStatus()

-These tests are 'state-transition' tests, a way to test isolated units of charm functionality (how the state changes in reaction to events).
-They are not necessarily tests of individual methods or functions (but might be, depending on the charm's event observers); they are testing the 'contract' of the charm: given a certain state, when a certain event happens, the charm should transition to a certain (likely different) state.
-They do not test against a real Juju controller and model, and focus on a single Juju unit, unlike integration tests.
+These 'state-transition' tests give charm authors a way to test how the state changes in reaction to events.
+They are not necessarily tests of individual methods or functions;
+they are testing the 'contract' of the charm: given a certain state, when a certain event happens, the charm should transition to another state.
+Unlike integration tests, they do not test using a real Juju controller and model, and focus on a single Juju unit.
-For simplicity, we refer to them as 'unit' tests in the charm context.
+For simplicity, we refer to them as 'unit' tests.

 Writing these tests should nudge you into thinking of a charm as a black-box input->output function.
 The input is the union of an `Event` (why am I, charm,